elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

 1. Change the pipeline name to `hello_world_apache_airflow`.

-Next, you'll add a notebook to the pipeline that downloads an open data set archive from public cloud storage.
+Next, you'll add a file to the pipeline that downloads an open data set archive from public cloud storage.

 ### Adding a notebook or Python script to the pipeline

 Python scripts and notebooks are represented in Elyra as nodes.
 Each node maps to task in Apache Airflow, which is executed with the help of Elyra's [`NotebookOp` operator](https://github.com/elyra-ai/airflow-notebook).

 1. From the _File Browser_ pane drag the `load_data.ipynb` notebook onto the canvas.
 If you  like, you can add the `load_data.py` Python script instead.
 The script provides the same functionality as the notebook.
-The instructions below assume that you've added the notebook to the pipeline but the steps you need to complete are identical.
+The instructions below assume that you've added the notebook to the pipeline but the steps you need to complete if you are using the Python script are identical.

    ![Add first node to pipeline](doc/images/add_first_node.png)

+   > To open the associated notebook or Python script in an editor window, double click on the node name.

 1. Right click on the `load_data` node to customize its properties.